-Also, your website demographics and the kind of audience you’re targeting also keeps on changing.
-You will cater to a different age group sometime in the future and your city locations might change as well.
+Also, your website demographics and the kind of audience you’re targeting keep on changing.
+For example, you will cater to a different age group sometime in the future and your city locations might change as well.

 This will change the way you want to showcase yourself to the world.
-Hence, you need to constantly review your design quotient.
+Hence, you need to review your design quotient constantly.
 This is where a new pair of eyes will help; take as many different opinions as you can.

-Also, you will want your website to stay in line with the international trends so that the audience base feels a better connect.
+Also, you will want your website to stay in line with the international Web design trends so that the audience base feels better to connect.
 If the audience is happy, you’re on the right path.

 Always stay updated with the SEO status of your website.
-It doesn’t matter if you’re getting it done in-house or have joined arms with a professional SEO agency; website maintenance is just as important.
-See how important seo is for any eCommerce website.
+It doesn’t matter if you’re getting it done in-house or have joined arms with a professional SEO agency; website maintenance is just as important as how important SEO is for any eCommerce website.

-For an e-commerce website, SEO means everything unless you’re being backed by big investors.
+For an e-commerce website, SEO means everything unless big investors are backing you.

 SEO or search engine optimization is what drives customers to your website in an organic manner.
 It is what helps define your website visibility and online presence.
-Do take note of the fact that SEO is not a one-day process; it is a slow and gradual process.
+However, do note that SEO is not a one-day process; it is a slow and gradual process.

-However, it is something that is necessary and crucially important.
-Check the overall SEO health of your website; keep yourselves updated with the latest developments, keep on figuring out what’s missing and what is more than can be done.
+However, it is necessary and crucially important.
+Check the overall SEO health of your website; keep yourselves updated with the latest developments, and keep on figuring out what’s missing and what is more than can be done.

 Make sure you stay well away from black hat SEO practices which might get you penalized sooner rather than later.

-Continuing from the last point, keep a check on your meta title, descriptions, tags and keywords.
-This is the basis of on page SEO and needs to be updated periodically; although, not too often.
+Continuing from the last point, keep checking your meta title, descriptions, tags, and keywords.
+This is the basis of on-page SEO and needs to be updated periodically; although, not too often.

-Make sure you check the keyword frequency and ensure that it isn’t too high.
-Try and not use the same keywords on every other page; spread it out naturally.
+Make sure you check the keyword frequency and ensure it isn’t too high.
+Try not to use the exact keywords on every page; spread it out naturally.

 Don’t miss writing this meta information for even a single web page.
-As a standard rule, always remember – never flush keywords just for the sake of it – it will not bear any SEO fruit in the long run; it might even cause some penalizations.
+But, as a standard rule, always remember – never flush keywords just for the sake of it – it will not bear any SEO fruit in the long run; it might even cause some penalizations.

 This also includes adding ALT tags for every new image that you upload.
-ALT tags is basically your way of telling Google that the apparently empty spaces on your web page are actually filled with images and via ALT tags, you can notify Google about the images that are there as the bots can’t read them.
+ALT tags are your way of telling Google that the empty spaces on your web page are filled with images and via ALT tags, you can notify Google about the images that are there as the bots can’t read them.

-Taking credible Woocommerce development services is not all bad especially when it comes to this.
-For an e-commerce website, exhibiting 404 errors is almost fatal.
+Taking credible WooCommerce development services is not all bad, especially when it comes to this.
+However, for an e-commerce website, exhibiting 404 errors is almost fatal.

 It can cause Google to downgrade your website within a matter of days and penalize it beyond repair.
 This will not only tarnish your reputation with the search engines but drive valuable customers away.

-It sends a very wrong impression if a user lands on a link that doesn’t work or a dead link as they call it.
-404 errors need to be fixed right away and should be treated with absolute urgency, which is why website maintenance is so vitally important.
+It sends a very wrong impression if a user lands on a link that doesn’t work or a dead link, as they call it.
+Therefore, 404 errors need to be fixed immediately and should be treated with absolute urgency, which is why website maintenance is so vitally important.

-By browser compatibility testing, I mean that you should periodically check your entire website on different set of browsers on the lines of how quickly your website is loading, if every feature is still intact, if the content is popping out the way you want to, if the customer needs to zoom in at specific places or not, and more.
+By browser compatibility testing, I mean that you should periodically check your entire website on a different set of browsers along the lines of how quickly your website is loading if every feature is still intact if the content is popping out the way you want to if the customer needs to zoom in at specific places or not, and more.

 Website security proudly sits at the top of every ecommerce website checklist.
-Remember that your website isn’t just about you; its about your customers.
+However, remember that your website isn’t just about you; it’s about your customers.